 A Living Document - Monitoring and Revising through the Post-Publication Organization

 In order to track the ways that ISO 26000 is actually used around the world, to gather examples and to use our knowledge to improve it at the first revision (around 2013), the Working Group voted to set up a Post Publication Organization (PPO).
 This will have membership from the ISO WGSR leadership, and from each of the six "stakeholder groups" - Industry, Government, Labour, Consumer, NGO and SSRO.
-Carolyn Schmidt of ECOLOGIA was elected to the NGO Steering Committee, and is an alternate NGO delegate to the PPO.
+Carolyn Schmidt of ECOLOGIA was elected to the NGO Steering Committee, an alternate NGO delegate to the PPO.

 Dr. Sufyan Al-Irhayim, Head of Standards for Saudi Arabia, and Carolyn Schmidt of ECOLOGIA worked together to ensure that radioactive wastes were included in the "prevention of pollution" section.
 This was one of many instances where delegates representing diverse constituencies found common ground on specific issues, despite differences on others.

 In May 2009, the 7th Plenary in Quebec City, Canada was hosted by the Bureau de normalisation de Quebec (BNQ) which planned carefully to make this event as ecologically friendly and "zero waste" as possible.
 Randy Kritkausky and Carolyn Schmidt represented ECOLOGIA during the week-long discussions and negotiations.
 Some of the issues we were involved in which aroused the most participation included -